So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 One of the first things you need to know about your scope is how the turret click adjustment works.

-- First, you want to dial the elevation adjustment turret 12 clicks up (since 4 clicks multiplied by 3 inches is 12).
+First, you want to dial the elevation adjustment turret 12 clicks up (since 4 x 3 = 12).
 That should be enough to bring you to the point you want to hit.

 After fixing the scope turrets, you can take another shot in the range.
 Did your point of impact shift now?